kietduong/Pizza-Project/README.md

 ### License

-*This webpage is licensed under the GPL license.*
+*This webpage is licensed under the MLI license.*

 Copyright (c) 2016 **_Kiet Duong_**